Skip to main content

 Distribution by package function

 Extensions can be distributed by package function in addition to direct distribution by binary.
-By using the package function, it is easy for other users to use extensions and samples after version control.
+By using the package function, it is easy for other users to use content such as extensions and samples after version control.
 Packages can be distributed by Next Design extensions.

 Packaging and its benefits